Maybe you haven’t; it’s not a widely understood, or talked about, concept.

 If you’re the betrayed spouse, do you recognize these limerence symptoms in your spouse?

 A quick look at the brain chemicals behind this limerence:

-The brain chemicals of dopamine and serotonin are what fuels limerence, but they can’t continue in that elevated state forever.
+But they can’t continue in that elevated state forever.

 Dopamine spikes, flooding the brain with feeling good chemicals; while serotonin drops, which often helps fuel obsessive behavior.